SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/overview-offloading.md

 In the main panel of the **Offloading** page, you will find all pipelines as well as their current status.

 In the action bar you have a search control to search for all offloading configurations whose task name, description, filter predicate, additional columns, or UUID contain the search string.
 You can use the **Active**/**Inactive** filter controls to show/hide corresponding configurations.
 The configurations can be either shown as cards or in a list.
 The action bar comprises also controls for adding a collection for offloading, reloading the list of configurations and their status, and importing/exporting configurations.

-Below the action bar you will find the current set of configurations.
+Below the action bar you will find the current set of configurations either in a card or a list view.

 #### Card view of offloading configurations